Android is a "fragile" operating system for some points and "strong" in others, today we're going to see one of its fragile points, the safety.

-This is an advice for those at risk "stealing", in fact if the mobile is stolen, as soon as it is turned back on it is impossible to decrypt the phone archive if the password is not known.
+This is a tip for those who are at risk of “stealing”, in fact if the mobile phone is stolen, as soon as it is turned on again it is impossible to decrypt the phone archive if the password is not known.

-Just connect the phone to the power supply, have the battery at least at 80% and have 1 patience time 🙂
+Just connect the phone to the power supply, have the battery at least at 80% and have 1 patience now 🙂

 Go to Settings-> Security-> Phone encryption, follow the instructions.